cunarist/tokio-with-wasm/README.md

 > Though various IO functionalities can be added in the future, they're not included yet.

-## Why This is Needed

-The web has many restrictions due to its sandboxed environment which prevents the use of threads, time, file IO, network IO, and many other native functionalities.
-Consequently, certain features are missing from Rust's `std` due to these limitations.
-That's why `tokio` doesn't really work well on web browsers.

-To address this issue, this crate offers `tokio` modules with the **same names** as the original native ones, providing workarounds for these constraints.

-## Future Vision

-Because a large portion of Rust's web ecosystem is based on `wasm32-unknown-unknown` right now, we had to make an alias crate of `tokio` to use its functionalities directly on the web.

-Hopefully, when `wasm32-wasi` becomes the mainstream Rust target for the web, [`jco`](https://github.com/bytecodealliance/jco) might be an alternative to `wasm-bindgen` as it can provide full `std` functionalities with browser shims (polyfills).
-However, this will take time because the [`wasi-threads`](https://github.com/WebAssembly/wasi-threads) proposal still has a long way to go.

-Until that time, there's `tokio_with_wasm`!

 ## Usage

 Add this library to your `Cargo.toml` alongside `tokio`: